SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 * Check to ensure that the `DNS Provider` created in the previous step has a `READY` status.
 * Confirm that the API Token added to the Kubernetes Secret created in the `Create a Kubernetes Secret` step above has the required access to add DNS records to your domain name registrar's account.
 * Log into the [Cloudflare Dashboard](https://dash.cloudflare.com/) and go to `Websites` -> Select your account and domain -> `DNS` and verify that the common records of your domain name are displayed there.
-If there are no records there, then your nameserver change may not have propagated and you would need to wait for up to **48 hours** for them to be displayed.
+If there are no records there, then your nameserver change may not have propagated and you would need to wait for up to **48 hours** for them to be displayed. <!-- markdown-link-check-disable-line -->

 ## 6. Create an Issuer